• Skip to main content

 5. Books with movement

-Books that include movement offer another way to keep your little engaged.
-For us, that means yoga books.
+Best Books For Toddlers Who Like To Stay Busy | Megan Garcia Books that include movement offer another way to keep your little engaged.
+For us, that meansĀ yoga books.

 Both My Daddy Is A Pretzel by Baron Baptiste and I am Yoga by Peter Reynolds show poses that you and your little can do together.